-Knitting is more than just a cozy hobby—it’s a fantastic way to turn creativity into profit.
-Whether you love crafting unique designs or enjoy the meditative process of knitting, launching a knitting business can be both fulfilling and lucrative.
+Knitting can be more than just a cozy hobby—it’s a fantastic way to turn creativity into profit.
+Whether you love creating unique designs or you enjoy the meditative process of knitting, launching a knitting business can be both fulfilling and lucrative.

 In this post, we’ll explore how to make money from knitting and the benefits of starting a knitting business.
-You'll learn about the initial investment required, essential equipment, the time commitment, and a full workflow from purchasing supplies to making sellable products.
+You'll learn about the initial investment required, essential equipment like the yarn bowls below, the time commitment, and a full workflow from purchasing supplies to making sellable products.

 Why Start a Knitting Business?